Name: THE MATHEMATICS OF FINANCIAL OPERATIONS

 It includes the completion of participation activities in the teaching-learning process and the submission of a course practical report (2 hours) by the student to develop practical knowledge of the subject (2 hours).

-This study will enable the student to acquire competencies CB3, CG5, CE07, and CT6 and adequately achieve learning outcomes 1, 2, 3, 4.
+This study will enable the student to achieve all the learning outcomes.

 Time dedicated to studying the subject.